-Approximately one half of the total discharge volume will be sent to both the east and west into Drainage Areas DA-3 and DA-2, respectively.
-Additional stormwater conveyance features may be installed at the discretion of the owner and engineer to direct water directly into the San Jaunito Creek tributary system.
-Please note that the outlet structure design may be changed at the owner/operator's discretion, provided that the revised design provides adequate reinforcement and protection of the outfall and equivalent release rates to the modeled design.
+Discharge from the detention basin will be sent to both the east and the west into Drainage Areas DA-3 and DA-2, respectively.
+Percentage of the discharge volume from the detention basin to DA-2 and DA-3 has been split to provide discharge rates and volumes consistent with the CLOMR (intermediate conditions).
+Additional stormwater conveyance features may be installed to direct water directly into the San Juanito Creek tributary system.
+Please note that the outlet structure design may be changed provided that the revised design provides adequate reinforcement and protection of the outfall and equivalent release rates to the modeled design.
+Any changes desired will be submitted as a permit modification and approval obtained prior to implementation.